shivasync0/shivasync0/README.md

 # 👋 Hey there, I'm Shivam!

 🎯 A passionate learner exploring the world of *Web Development, **Java DSA, and **Machine Learning*
-💡  love building ideas into code and solving real-world problems
-🛠 Currently sharpening my skills in: JavaScript, DSA, and ML
+💡  i'm currently exploring how to make ai agents and also web3 🛠 Currently sharpening my skills in: JavaScript, DSA, and ML

 ---